 Why breast self-awareness instead of a monthly breast self-exam?

-Breast self-awareness is meant to give women a different way to think about their breast health; to focus more on knowing how your breasts normally look and feel than to examine them on a regular schedule looking for specific changes.
+Breast self-awareness is meant to be a different way to think about breast health.
+It allows you to focus more on knowing how your breasts normally look and feel than to examine them on a regular schedule looking for specific changes.

 The breast self-exam was not only ineffective at finding cancers early but it also triggered a lot of false alarms.